 Athirapally Waterfalls in Kerala

 Prominently known as the “Niagara Falls of India”, it is one of the gorgeous waterfalls in India.
 Present amid the magnificent and lush greenery of the Vazhachal forest, it is a stupendous experience to soak into the scintillating scenery.
 The place is an ideal destination for bird watchers, especially due to the residence of the endangered Hornbill species of birds.
 A wide range of adventurous activities entertains the tourists visiting the falls.
-Jungle safari, trekking and hiking are some of the facilities provided near the fall premises.
-The waters form a sparkling pool where you can relax, enjoying the purity and refreshing atmosphere around.
+Jungle safari, trekking, and hiking are some of the facilities provided near the fall premises.
+The waters form a sparkling pool where you can relax, enjoying the purity and refreshing atmosphere around you.

 Hogenakkal Waterfalls in Tamil Nadu

 Hogenakkal is one of the striking and breathtaking waterfalls in India.
 Its voracious beauty and unique characteristic of creating a smoky atmosphere have earned its name.
 Hogenakkal is a word in colloquial language, meaning “Smoking Rocks”, an apt name for its eccentric beauty and panoramic views.
 The water spreading and splashing through the rocky mountain cliffs is an incredible extravaganza.
-You can avail the boat rides to move towards the vicinity of the falls.
+You can avail yourself of the boat rides to move towards the vicinity of the falls.
 The water is believed to have healing and therapeutic properties due to the presence of medicinal herbs that grow near the falls.

 Kempty Falls in Mussoorie

 Kempty falls is one of the most popular waterfalls in India, fascinating several tourists from India and abroad.
-Situated at an altitude of about 4500 feet above the sea level, it is a favourite destination for spending a weekend or a vacation.
+Situated at an altitude of about 4500 feet above sea level, it is a favorite destination for spending a weekend or a vacation.
 The waters divide to form 2 array of waterfalls, much to the delight of the globetrotters.
 You must not miss enjoying the scenic beauty around the falls in the ropeway.
-The water-pool formed at the foothills of the falls is ideal for swimming and bathing, often crowded by the visitors.
+The water-pool formed at the foothills of the falls is ideal for swimming and bathing, often crowded by visitors.

 Dhuandhar Falls in Jabalpur